Tibetan Mastiff

 Tibetan Mastiff Temperament

-Tibetan Mastiff puppies can be taught to get along well with children and other pets when raised with them, but as adults, they may be less accepting of new dogs or other people’s children.
-And with their sheer size and strength it’s a good idea to supervise even well-socialized Tibetans around young children, cats or small dogs.
-Remember to teach all children how to interact gently and respectfully with dogs.
+Tibetan Mastiff puppies can be taught to get along well with children and other pets when raised with them.
+But as adults, they may be less accepting of new dogs or other people’s children, even with socialization.

 How to Care for a Tibetan Mastiff